SkyHub API English

 Beware of the request limit

-Be careful not to exceed the limits of our API requests.
+Be careful not to exceed the .
 If your application receives an HTTP 429, it must stop making requests for a while until a new window begins counting.

 Use only the necessary